RIVER TALES: The current of Life through Art

-The RIVER TALES Street Art Festival aims to create a new access to the river and raise awareness of the important lifeline “Our rivers and streams.”
+The RIVER TALLEY Street Art Festival aims to create a new access to the river and raise awareness of the important lifeline “Our rivers and streams”.

-Much too long, we are already using concrete to obstruct river regions. em>
+Far too long already, we are using concrete to obstruct river regions.

-Far too long we pollute waters, animals and nature. em>
+Far too long already, we are polluting waters, animals and nature.

-For too long, we are carelessly dealing with the precious resource of water. em>
+For too long already, we are dealing carelessly with the precious resource of water.

-With the RIVER TALES slogan “The current of Life through Art” – the flow of life through art is to spread in our cities.
+With the RIVER TALES slogan “The Current of Life through Art” – the flow of life through art shall spread in our cities.
 Art should bring forgotten places back to life, change urban spaces and give people joy.

 THE RIVER TALES – STREET ART FESTIVAL – HISTORY

-The RIVER TALES street art festival has been held every two to three years since 2012, with steady growth.
-The idea came into being in 2011.
-A first forerunner was the OPTICAL CONFUSION mural art festival in Wetzlar in 2006.
+The RIVER TALES festival takes place since 2012, with steady growth.
+The idea came in the year of 2011.
+A first prequel was the OPTICAL CONFUSION mural art festival in Wetzlar in 2006.
 RIVER TALES wants to strengthen the connection between rivers and cities and to highlight their importance, to increase the quality of life in the city and to stand for the element of water.
-The RIVER TALES artworks should create visually perceptible a closer combination of city, person and nature.
+The RIVER TALES artworks shall create visually perceptible a closer combination of city, person and nature.
 Anecdotes and cultural backgrounds of the region are included in some of the artworks.
 Contemporary art and urban street art reinterpret the interplay of city, countryside and river.

-The RIVER TALES street art festival and its initiators were honored by the Federal Government of Germany in 2014 with the title “Cultural and Creative Pilot Germany”.
+The RIVER TALES sfestival and its initiators were honored by the Federal Government of Germany with the title “Cultural and Creative Pilot Germany” in 2014.
 The project received a grant from cultural funding Giessen-Wetzlar in 2011/2012.
 In 2014 it was supported by the city of Giessen and other supporters during the State Garden Show in Giessen.
-In 2017, the festival and the organizing team were awarded and honored with the “Ab in die Mitte” award by the Hessian Ministry of Environment, Climate Protection, Agriculture and Consumer Protection.
-In the same year, the team also achieved a successful crowdfunding via Startnext to realize the third episode of the festival.
+In 2017 and 2018, the festival and the organizing team were awarded and honored with the “Ab in die Mitte” award by the Hessian Ministry of Environment, Climate Protection, Agriculture and Consumer Protection.
+In 2017, the team also achieved a successful crowdfunding via Startnext to realize the third episode of the festival.